medxnoterepo/medxplanner-getting-started/README.md

 1. **Consent Process**:

    1. Create a user called: [medxplanner1@_____.com](mailto:medxplanner1@_____.com) and make sure `medxplanner1` is all small.
+   2. Now hit this end point [https://medxprod-api-consent-service.medx.im](https://medxprod-api-consent-service.medx.im) and sign-in with above credentials.
+   2. For admin approval click `Have an admin account?
+Sign in with that account`.
-   2. As an admin, provide consent and accept all the permission using [https://medxprod-api-consent-service.medx.im](https://medxprod-api-consent-service.medx.im)
+   3. Sign in with your Admin credentials and accept all the permission.
-   3. Hit the consent endpoint again using your medxplanner1 email [https://medxprod-api-consent-service.medx.im](https://medxprod-api-consent-service.medx.im)
+   4. Sign in again using your medxplanner1 email created earlier.

 2. **Tab Configuration**:

    1. Use MS Teams browser version to run the application.